MorrisXu-Driving/Pitch_Determiation_and-Endpoint_Detection_for_Speech_Signal/README.md

    - Adaptive parameter setting is needed to have better user experience since too many parameters need to be adjusted to achieve a good performance on different types of speech audios.
  - Future Work
    - Merely extracting the pitch is not friendly for future research.
 Its combination with forced alignment in char level and word level need to be conducted.

-# 6.Networking
-Please do email me if you have any questions at **philosoengineer@outlook.com**.
-I am open to positions related to speech feature extraction and end-to-end speech recognition   model.
-I really appreciate if you have relavent R&D positions that I could join in.